What should I be looking for in a graduate program?

 What kind of funding can I expect?

-All of the PhD student students that we admit are guaranteed full funding for five years, including summer support and health insurance.
+All of the PhD student students that we admit are guaranteed full funding for five years.
 Most of our students received additional support for dissertation completion (which provides an additional year), and many also win outside fellowships that provide additional years of support (or travel money) from the National Science Foundation, the ACLS, the Mellon Foundation, and numerous other funding agencies.

 What kinds of careers do your graduates pursue?